kubeflow/manifests/docs/release/handbook.md

 * Driving the Release Team meetings
 * Making sure the processes are being followed
 * All the responsibilities of a Release Team Member

+**Autority:**
+The Release Manager will need to have authority to take some decisions, in order to ensure the stability of the release and completion in a timely manner.
+Such decisions include:
+* Moving the release process to the next phase, even if there are controversial issues at hand
+* Delaying the release until some important issues are resolved
+* Denying component version upgrades

 ### Release Team Member
 Release Team Members ensure that there's enough bandwidth to perform release related tasks.
 They work closely with the Release Manager to address release issues.